Why You Should Incorporate Link Diversity in your SEO

 - Why link diversity matters

-- Link types you can use to diversify your link profile and facilitate ranking
+- Backlinks you can use to diversify your link profile and facilitate ranking in search engines

 Let’s get into it.